smathot/semantic_pupil/manuscript/md/__main__.md

 ---
-title: "Pupillary responses to words that convey a sense of brightness or darkness"
+title: "Embodiment as preparation: Pupillary responses to words that convey a sense of brightness or darkness"
 author:
   Sebastiaan Mathôt^1^\*, Jonathan grainger^1^, Kristof Strijkers^2^
 affiliation: